-The University of Surrey’s Centre for Automotive Engineering (CAE) provides world-class technical research for vehicle analysis, including all electric and hybrid powertrains, vehicle dynamics simulation, tyre dynamics simulation, design and simulation of vehicle subsystems (brakes, steering, suspension, chassis control systems design), design of experimental test benches, lightweight chassis design and vehicle aerodynamics.
-In the most recent Research Excellence Framework (REF) 2014, 80 per cent of our ‘general engineering’ research outputs were rated as ‘world leading’ or ‘internationally excellent’.
+The University of Surrey’s Centre for Automotive Engineering (CAE) provides world-class technical research for vehicle analysis.
+This includes all electric and hybrid powertrains, autonomous vehicles, vehicle dynamics simulation, tyre dynamics simulation, design and simulation of vehicle subsystems (brakes, steering, suspension, chassis control systems design), design of experimental test benches, lightweight chassis design and vehicle aerodynamics.

-A PhD programme in automotive engineering will allow you to test the cutting-edge of science and make new discoveries.
+A PhD in automotive engineering enables you to employ cutting-edge science to make new discoveries.
 Our excellent laboratories and facilities are nationally and internationally recognised, and a stage for world-class research.
 We provide a multidisciplinary environment where doctoral students from different disciplines can meet and work together on applied engineering research topics with direct impacts on society.

-Our researchers also regularly collaborate with industry, including work with Rolls-Royce, Dstl, and Jaguar Landrover.
-We are also host to the Rolls-Royce University Technology Centre in Thermo-Fluids Systems and the UK Engineering and Physical Sciences Research Council’s Centre for Doctoral Training (CDT) in Micro and Nanomaterials and Technologies.
+Our researchers also regularly collaborate with key players in industry, including Rolls-Royce, Dstl and Jaguar Land Rover.
+We are also host to the Rolls-Royce University Technology Centre in Thermo-Fluid Systems and the UK Engineering and Physical Sciences Research Council’s Centre for Doctoral Training (CDT) in Micro- and NanoMaterials and Technologies.

 Our PhD in Automotive Engineering will give you the knowledge, skills and expertise needed for a career in engineering, research or academia.
 You’ll be intellectually challenged, develop research and management skills, and become an expert in your chosen field of study.